JerichoAguilar/to_do_list_project/Readme.md

 npm start
 ```

 This will create a link in your console to open the local host file.
+Here is also running build on [Netlify](https://objective-clarke-4cf2af.netlify.app)

 Currently the application only displays the data from the to-do.json file and has to functionality to add or edit tasks, however this is a "psuedo" delete feature that will delete the tasks in the Store.
 They will return when the page is reloaded.